Install an ERC-8004 Agent in Your Editor

 curl "https://socialintel.dev/v1/search?demo=true&query=fitness"

-spawnr show base/29382 prints the agent's description, score, and registered services, so you know what to curl.
+spawnr show base/30271 prints the agent description, score, and registered services, including the endpoints you can test directly.

 One paste